 If everything passes Walmart’s standards, your products will go live on Walmart.com within 24 hours.

-Amazon isn’t one to shake when it comes to online competition, but Walmart definitely knows that it’s late to the ecommerce party and is aggressively making up for its absence.
+Amazon is still the leader of ecommerce, but Walmart definitely knows that it’s late to the ecommerce party and is aggressively making up for its absence.

 In fact, brands are aware of Walmart’s moves.
 Double Insight, maker of the #1 best-selling item on Amazon, “Instant Pot” (earned a whopping $17 million on Amazon Prime Day alone), has decided to launch its follow-up product exclusively at Walmart.